e18e/e18e/docs/blog/es-tooling.md

 _July 22, 2024_

 The e18e initiative has seen huge growth since launch.
-We've seen hundreds of performance contributions upstream to popular projects, and many community lead tools.
+We've seen hundreds of performance contributions upstream to popular projects, and the creation of many community lead tools.

 A notable example of this is the [ES Tooling](https://github.com/orgs/es-tooling/repositories) community GitHub organisation.